ajay100/mdwguide/Student/Challenges/Challenge2/README.md

     - only your ETL job should be able to write to your \IN directory
     - you should be able to grant individual access to users who may want to access your \Out directory based on AAD credentials
 4. Deploy Azure Data Factory
-5. Create a pipeline to copy data from the into ADLS.
+5. Create a pipeline to copy data into ADLS.
 Your pipeline will need the following components:
     - Lookup Activity that queries the [Integration].[ETL Cutoff Table] in your Synapse DW to get the last refresh date for the City data.
-This result will be used as the @LastCutoff parameter in your copy activity
+This result will be used as the @LastCutoff parameter in your copy activity.
+The LastCutoff is similar to your Start Date in a range query.
     - Lookup activity that queries [Integration].[Load Control] table in your Synapse DW to get the current refresh date.
-This result will be used as the @NewCutoff parameter in your copy activity
+This result will be used as the @NewCutoff parameter in your copy activity.
+The NewCutoff is similar to your End Date in a range query.
     - Copy Data activity that uses the [Integration].[GetCityUpdates] stored procedure in your WideWorldImporters OLTP database as your source, and the .\IN\WWIDW\City\ directory as the sink
     <br><b>Note: You will need to modify this stored procedure to ensure that the [Location] field is excluded from the results.
 Otherwise this data will cause errors due to incompatibility with Azure Data Factory</b>